efsalvarenga/CV/index.md

 Currently coordinating a team of 7 analysts and data scientists (as of Jan/2020), delivering petroleum analytics projects for exploration, new business development and subsurface & wells.
 I am responsible for the team's technical leadership and for maintaining a healthy funnel of work, having brought in $56m worth of new projects in 2019.
 - Delivered 2019's #1 & #2 projects for Unconventionals Technology, with combined estimated NPV of $24m: the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST)
 - Conceived and currently delivering the Brazil Advanced Data Analytics (BRADA) programme in areas such as reservoir engineering, production allocation and wells integrity surveillance, with an estimated NPV of $20m
-- Leverage the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/) within Shell, such as asset teams, PTX, PTD, PTW and central IT and research resources.
+- Leverage the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/) within Shell, such as asset teams, PTX, PTD, PTW, IT and research resources
 - Currently collaborating with PTW for detailing the scope for the Rig Sequencing Transparency project, to be delivered in 2020
 - Projects I led were nominated for 5 awards - EPIC was shortlisted for the Global Development Awards and later won the PTX/E VP award in the second half of 2019